brenhinkeller/StaticTools.jl/README.md

 Note that the resulting executable is only 8.4 kilobytes in size!

 #### MallocArrays with size determined at runtime:
+If we want to have dynamically-sized arrays, we'll have to allocate them ourselves.
+The `MallocArray` type is one way to do that.
 ```julia
 using StaticTools
 function times_table(argc::Int, argv::Ptr{Ptr{UInt8}})